 (Family Features) There is something about the winter months that seems to awaken a sense of wanderlust in many people.
 Whether it’s the need for an escape from the bitter, drab conditions or a desire for a break from the hectic schedule that often accompanies the season, carving out time to head south may be the perfect pick-me-up.

 In fact, because of the cluster of holidays and time off from school, the winter months can be the perfect time to get away.
 A destination like Texas offers mild weather in the winter, not too hot or too cold, which makes for an opportunity to spend time at the state’s beaches.
-Of course, the region is also home to a variety of unique activities, museums, restaurants and attractions that can be enjoyed during the colder season due to the climate.
+Of course, the region is also home to a variety of unique activities, museums, restaurants that offer Axe Throwing gimmicks, and attractions that can be enjoyed during the colder season due to the climate.
 When planning your trip, consider these fun-filled vacation ideas.

 Get outdoors.
 Many parts of the country are too chilly to enjoy much time outdoors during the winter months, but heading south to an area like the Rio Grande Valley, home of the World Birding Center and National Butterfly Center, can provide the opportunity to find some time to appreciate nature.
 If you’re eager to see some wildlife, warmer climates can provide a true nature encounter, whether you visit a wildlife refuge or set out on a hike of your own.
 Plus, the moderate temperatures are appealing to many species.